DevExpress-Examples/devextreme-html-editor-prevent-inserting-images/README.md

 <!-- default badges end -->
 # HtmlEditor for DevExtreme - How to prevent end-user image insertion (drag-and-drop and paste)

-You can prevent end-user image insertion into the HtmlEditor component (disable drop and paste operations).
-To accomplish this, configure allowed MIME image types.
+You can configure the allowed MIME image types to prevent users from inserting images into the HtmlEditor component (disable drop and paste operations).

 ```
 onInitialized(e) {